UbiquityDotNET/Llvm.NET/docfx/articles/InternalDetails/LlvmBindingsGenerator-Configuration.md

 declaration with the Obsolete attribute in .NET.
 >[!NOTE]
 >At present this table is only used to completely filter out the deprecated functions so they
->do not even appear in the generated output.
+>do not even appear in the generated output or EXPORTS.

 ## InternalFunctions
 This property contains a dictionary of functions that are considered internal or just completely